-Grades A - E will be awarded in all courses including English, History, Geography and Science.
-In Mathematics grades A10 to E2 will be awarded.
+Grades A - E will be awarded in all courses including English, History, Geography, Mathematics and Science.
 All grades are based on school-based assessment of students' achievement with reference to performance descriptors issued by NESA.

 Minimum Standard Tests

 Each student is required to show a minimum standard of literacy and numeracy to receive the Higher School Certificate (HSC) testamur from 2020.
 During Year 10 each student will have an opportunity to sit the 3 tests in reading, writing and numeracy.